Charles E W Bean, Diaries, AWM38 3DRL 606/62/1 - October 1916 - Part 1

 Germans & we are both after

-a good delay action push
+a good delay action fuse

---to delay the burst until
+- to delay the burst until

 they are deep down inside

-the ship - but neither have a perfect shell yet.
+/ ship - but neither have

-aug Oct 20. (written at time & so out of place).
+Aug Oct 20. (written at time & so

 From Furness Abbey Hotel,